tomokawaguchi/google-api-books-app-/README.md

 ## Project Brief
 ### Aims
-- This project was conducted as part of Nology program.
-- The aim of the project is to reinforce my learning in React, to practice how to work with API by going through the documentations, and to understand some of the most important JavaScript concepts such as Asynchronous JavaScript, Promises, Fetching.
+The aim of the project is to reinforce my learning in React, to practice how to work with API by going through the documentations, and to understand some of the most important JavaScript concepts such as Asynchronous JavaScript, Promises, Fetch data.

-### MVP
+### MVP (conducted as Nology course work)

-**Basic**
+**Basic Requirements**

 Create a page that allows users to search for books Page should include the following:

 - Header section introducing the page